Shaqq771/CAMS/README.md

     - Go version 1.8
     - Database: Postgres
     - Message Broker: Rabbitmq
-- Rename .env.example to .env in root directory
-- Setup value in .env (fill in according to your settings)
+- Setup value in .env.example (fill in according to your settings)
 - Run:
 ```
-# go run main.go
+# make run_local
 ```

 ## Run with Docker